Melsso/Push_Swap/README.md

 $>ARG="4 67 3 87 23"; ./push_swap $ARG | ./checker_OS $ARG
 OK
 ```
-If the program checker_OS displays "KO," it means that your push_swap came up with a list of instructions that doesn’t sort the numbers.
-The checker_OS program is available in the resources of the project in the intranet.
+If the program checker displays "KO," it means that your push_swap came up with a list of instructions that doesn’t sort the numbers.
+The checker program is available in the repository

-You can find a description of how it works in the Bonus Part of this document.